makingsounds/sounds/README.md

 Now that we have some basic terminology, let's record some voice!

 ### Recording Our Own Voice
-The first thing we'll need to do is come up with somethign to say.
+The first thing we'll need to do is come up with something to say.
 On a sheet of paper, `write` down answers to these four questions:

 1. If you were going to have your own podcast what `type` of podcast would it be?
     * A journalistic (news) podcast